-One of the most successful coaches in the history of Division II basketball, Stan Spirou recently wrapped up his 30th season as head coach at Southern New Hampshire University in 2014-15.
+One of the most successful coaches in the history of Division II basketball, Stan Spirou enters his 32nd season as head coach at Southern New Hampshire University in 2016-17.
 Spirou is the 15th-longest tenured active head coach in Division II.

 In 2014-15, Spirou and the Penmen returned to regional and national prominence, posting a 24-8 record, capturing the NCAA East Region title and advancing to the Elite Eight for the fifth time in Spirou's tenure and seventh time in program history.
 Spirou garnered Northeast-10 Coach of the Year honors as the Penmen claimed the league's Northeast Division regular season title and advanced to the conference semifinal.